jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 clause is nonessential, it is set apart from the sentence with commas on both sides of the clause.

 ```
- The coffeehouse , which is right next to the school, serves very delicious coffee
+ The coffeehouse, which is right next to the school, serves very delicious coffee
 and scones.
 (The relative pronoun refers to the coffeehouse, but it introduces
 nonessential information.)
- Fred , who lives in South Carolina, is an excellent cook.
+ Fred, who lives in South Carolina, is an excellent cook.
 (The relative pronoun
 refers to Fred, but it introduces nonessential information.)
 ```
-##### Correlative Conjunctions
+**Correlative Conjunctions**
 Correlative conjunctions join grammatically equal sentence elements and are always used in pairs. **Both... and, not only... but, either... or,** and **neither... nor**.
 When using correlative conjunctions, be sure that the words, phrases, and clauses are